AshLaw96/Sonic-Stack/TESTING.md

 - To fix the issue, I had to add a function that implemented code when the block turned near the edge of the game area, move its location away so it didn't overlap the game area.

   - The fix: [fix](documentation/bugs/turn-overlap-fix.png)

 User Feedback Incorporation:

 If applicable, mention how user feedback has been taken into account and implemented to enhance the user experience.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ## Code Validation

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ### HTML